 Metoclopramide is frequently prescribed in the veterinary practice to help with the passage of food through your dog’s upper digestive tract, and as discussed earlier, may be safely used to treat disorders such as acid reflux and esophageal reflux diseases.
 Primarily administered as an anti-vomiting drug, it helps to reduce delayed gastric emptying in otherwise healthy pets that have a chronic vomiting problem.
 Chronic vomiting of this type usually occurs in the mornings, and is characterized by a small amount of bile that is yellow in color.

 Recognized as a central antiemetic, the medication is well-absorbed orally and excreted primarily in your dog’s urine.
 Because it penetrates the central nervous system (CNS), it acts quite rapidly and is short-acting, so it is generally administered several times a day.
-Your vet will provide you with specific instructions which must be followed exactly as prescribed, including proper dosage.
+Your vet will provide you with specific medication guide with instructions which must be followed exactly as prescribed, including proper dosage.
 Typically, your vet will instruct you to give Metoclopramide to your dog orally (in table form) with plenty of water, and should only be given to the pet for whom it was prescribed – never give prescription meds to other pets in your household.

 Did You Know…